Skip to main content

 • What assessment methods can be used to improve measurement density in a feasible manner?

-The planning committee will develop the agenda, identify meeting objectives, commission the paper on best practices, and select appropriate participants.
-A proceedings-in-brief will be prepared by a designated rapporteur in accordance with institutional guidelines.
+The planning committee will develop the agenda, identify meeting objectives, commission the paper, and select appropriate participants.
+A workshop proceedings will be prepared by a designated rapporteur in accordance with institutional guidelines.

 Contributors